 Medical Assistance | Refugees

-Many of them are waiting for their asylum requests to be processed.
-Many of them were subjected to violence and exploitation in their home countries or during their journeys to Egypt and have psychological problems and physical disabilities.
+Many had fled conflict and insecurity in countries such as Syria, Iraq, Libya, Sudan, Somalia and Eritrea.
+Some had been subjected to violence and exploitation in their home countries or during their journeys and have psychological problems and physical disabilities.

 In Egypt, they often struggle to access medical care, because of administrative and language barriers, unaffordable fees and a lack of suitable services.

 Since 2012, the MSF project in the capital Cairo has been offering migrants and refugees rehabilitative treatment tailored to their individual needs, consisting of medical and mental health assistance, physiotherapy and social support.

 In 2017, MSF treated more than 2,000 new patients, in addition to the 1,500 already enrolled in the programme.

 The teams carried out around 20,000 consultations: some 4,300 for medical care, 2,660 for physiotherapy, 9,200 for mental health and 3,580 for social support.

 MSF is engaged in ongoing discussions with different governmental authorities to explore potential new areas of cooperation going forward.

 No. staff in 2017: 119 | Expenditure: €2 million | Year MSF first worked in the country: 2010